thenfour/digifujam/readme.md

 Latency causes funny things.
 It's actually not a deal-breaker if you learn how to cope with it.
 For example fast, rhythmic funk music will probably never be a great hit on Digifujam.
 But if you go for ambient synth styles, then I doubt latency will ever cause an issue.

-So, tip #1: Try not to expect millisecond latency, try and find creative ways to accept latency.
+- Tip #1: Try not to expect DAW-like latency. try and find creative ways to accept latency.

-Tip #2 is to use Edge.
-Chrome I find adds a lot of latency for MIDI devices.
-But Edge feels significantly more responsive.
+- Tip #2: Your system settings can hugely affect latency.
+For example in Windows, sound devices are often configured in surround configuration by default, which adds ~50ms latency (unbearable).
+Switch this to Stereo configuration to solve.
+Ask in our [Discord](https://discord.gg/kkf9gQfKAd) for the latest ideas.
+- Tip #3: Use headphones.
+If you hear your fingers on the keyboard, it's harder to adjust your ears to the latent signal.
+Using headphones lets you focus more on the sound and less on the key noise.
+- Tip #4: Use local monitoring in 7jam.
+By default, you hear yourself after a roundtrip to the server ("remote monitoring").
+If you have a high ping this can be too much delay to be bearable.
+- Tip #5: Play music that doesn't require tight rhythms.
+If everyone else is playing a tight funky groove, and you have too much latency to mix in, try playing a soft pad or other long-attack sfx.

 # Browser Compatibility